-Report continued Provide details of any injuries sustained.
+describe any action taken and specify if you believe this is part of a pattern of incidents) Report continued Provide details of any injuries sustained.
 Was any student taken to the Health Centre?
-Y/N and if Y, please give brief account Signed by member of staff completing form Data of signature Date of signature Disciplinary action taken (to be completed by Head of Division/Deputy Head (Pastoral) if in Yellow/Red categories and by teacher tutor/reporting staff in Green category) Action points - What follow up action is needed?
+Y/N and if Y, please give brief account Signed by member of staff completing form Disciplinary action taken (to be completed by Head of Division/Deputy Head (Pastoral) if in Yellow/Red categories and by teacher tutor/reporting staff in Green category)

+POCKLINGTON SCHOOL Anti-Bullying and Procedures to Counteract Cyberbullying Policy tion points - What follow up action is needed?
 Who needs to be involved?
 When will this happen?
-Checklist: Housemarker/mickross and Hoad of Division natified HoM/ DCL must ensure that incident 0 Housemaster/mistress and Head of Division notified.
-HoM/ DSL must ensure that incident &amp; subsequent actions logged on MyConcern. ☐ Types of bullying and any SEND flagged on MyConcern. ☐ HM/Deputy Head (Pastoral)/Deputy Head and Designated Safeguarding Lead must be notified in serious cases.
-Head of Division will usually do this.
-Further Review Meeting required (if serious case)?: HoM / DSL to chair meeting with key staff 4 weeks after initial resolution.
+Checklist: ☐ Housemaster/mistress and Head of Division notified.
+HoM/ DSL must ensure that incident & subsequent actions logged on CPOMS. ☐ Types of bullying and any SEND flagged on CPOMS. ☐ HM/Deputy Head (Pastoral)/Deputy Head and Designated Safeguarding Lead must be notified in serious cases.
+Head of Division will usually do this. ☐ Further Review Meeting required (if serious case)?: HoM / DSL to chair meeting with key staff 4 weeks after initial resolution.
 If satisfied.
-This form is then uploaded to MyConcern.
+This form is then uploaded to CPOMS.